josmac69/technical_challenge_l/4_data_architecture/README.md

    Backend system design:
    - Use a RESTful API built with a web framework like Django, Flask, or Express.js for handling user requests.
    - Use a relational database like PostgreSQL, MySQL, or MariaDB for storing user information and parking lot state.
       - Based on my previous experiences I would recommend PostgreSQL.
-Since it have very mature both OLTP and OLAP capabilities.
+Since it has very mature both OLTP and OLAP capabilities.

    Technologies:
    - For the API: Django, Flask, or Express.js. ?